 If you’re feeling particularly surprised or disheartened about your ATAR, it might help to see the bigger picture.
 Here are a couple of FAQs about high, low and average ATARs.

-The highest possible ATAR is 99.95.
+The highest ATAR score possible is 99.95.
 So, if you’re fretting about missing a perfect 100 by 0.05 points, rest assured your score is right at the ceiling.
 (And with an ATAR like that, you’ve really got nothing to fret about anyway.)

 An ATAR of 100 is literally impossible because you’d have to beat your own score to achieve it.
 And that’s a paradox.

 An ATAR of 99 means you performed better than 99% of other students.
-So, for example, with around 50,300 Year 12 students in Queensland back in 2020, only 500 or so students in the state could have received an ATAR of 99 or higher.
+So, for example, with around 32,700 Year 12 students in Queensland in 2023, only 327 or so students in the state could receive an ATAR of 99 or higher.

 Maybe you’re proud of your ATAR.
 Maybe you’re a little disappointed.
 Either way, just remember that this number is there to help you get into uni.
 And then it’ll never affect your life again.